-Legal Guardians155 of United States residents born after May 25, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS")156 at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured, distributed, or filled by a Defendant or Purdue entity.157
+Legal Guardians155 of Ohio residents born after May 9, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS")156 at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured, distributed, or filled by a Defendant or Purdue entity.

 Excluded from the class are any infants and children who were treated with opioids after birth, other than for pharmacological weaning.
-Also excluded from the class are Legal Guardianships where a governmental agency, such as a public children services agency,
+Also excluded from the class are Legal Guardianships where the State of Ohio or one of its political subdivisions, such as a public children services agency, has affirmatively assumed the duties of "custodian" of the child under Ohio Rev. Code § 2151.011.

-155 The term "Legal Guardian" is defined for purposes of this putative class action as "any natural person or entity who has the primary legal responsibility under their respective laws of their state for an infant or child's physical, mental, and emotional development."
+155 The term "Legal Guardian" is further defined for purposes of this putative class action as "any natural person or entity who has the primary legal responsibility under Ohio state law for an infant or child's physical, mental, and emotional development."
 Expressly excluded from the class of "Legal Guardians" are any governmental entities.